Macdonkcee/Macdonkcee/README.md

 ## Data Scientist | ML Enthusiast | AI Data Contributor
 I'm a Data Scientist who thrives on analyzing huge datasets, uncovering hidden patterns, building predictive models and driving decisions with data at scale.
 Passionate about Machine Learning and AI.

-- 🗺️I'm from Nigeria
+- 🌍 I'm from Nigeria
-- 📧You can contact me at macdonkcee@gmail.com
+- 📧 You can contact me at macdonkcee@gmail.com
-- 🤝Let's collaborate
+- 🤝 Let's collaborate

 ## Skills
 <p align="center">